jakekara/jakekara.github.io/whoami.md

 permalink: /whoami/
 ---

 I'm Jake kara.
-I'm a softare engineer at The Washington Post.
+I'm a software engineer at The Washington Post.

 Before that I worked at Yale University Library, in both the [Digital Humanities Lab](https://dhlab.yale.edu) and the [Fortunoff Video Archive for Holocaust Testimony](https://fortunoff.library.yale.edu/).